-

 5. Summary: Automated Coin Cell Assembly as a Solution to Specific Capacity Inconsistency

 Specific capacity inconsistency in coin cell testing originates across multiple workflow stages — not from any single source.
 Slurry preparation, electrode coating and calendering, punching geometry, weighing precision, pre-assembly drying, glovebox environment control, component alignment, crimping pressure, and instrument calibration each contribute independently to inter-cell variance.
-Addressing only one stage while neglecting the others yields limited improvement.
+Addressing only one stage while neglecting the others yields limited improvement, which is why testing a full batch of cells for consistency requires a systematic approach across all seven factors described in Section 3, not a single corrective fix.

 The multi-material evaluation using the IEST CAAS1200M Automated coin cell assembly system demonstrates that automated assembly can consistently achieve COV values below 0.4% across cathode and anode materials — including silicon-based anodes, which are among the most challenging systems to assemble reproducibly by hand.
 These results confirm that automated coin cell assembly is a viable replacement for manual assembly in material R&D workflows, enabling higher throughput, reduced retest rates, and faster material qualification cycles.